saulirajala/migrate-vvv1-to-vvv2/README.md

 # How to migrate from VVV1 to VVV2?

 1. Make sure you have backups from the old vagrant-local -folder!
-1. Copy all the databases from old vvv1 by running `copy-all-databases.sh`
+2. Copy all the databases from old vvv1 by running `copy-all-databases.sh`
-2. Copy all the git-files and wp-config.php from old vvv1 by running `copy-git-repos-from-vvv1.sh`
 3. Destroy vvv1 vagrant-box by `vagrant destroy`
 4. Rename vagrant-local -folder to vagrant-local-vvv1
 5. Install vvv2 as usually by following the instructions in https://varyingvagrantvagrants.org/docs/en-US/installation/